-Again, this reminds me of 60s sit-comics.
+Again, this reminds me of 60s sit-coms.
 There’s the trope of the henpecked male being controlled by his overbearing wife.
 It’s not one that would fly too well these days, but for this particular character, it works.

 But Angina and Impendimenta don’t have that same realization.
 They’re too busy working behind the scenes to ensure their husbands’ future at the top of the social food chain.
 Keeping up appearances was very important back in those days.

 The village didn’t quite have a full caste system with slaves or anything crazy like that, but there’s definitely the feeling of different stratas.
 Getafix, Asterix, and Obelix wind up being separated just a bit from the rest of the village.
 And Impedimenta enjoys the benefits of being married to a man at the top of everything, above the smelly fish sellers.

 Obelix turns his back on Asterix, and not in the cute way where they hug it out and make up thirty seconds later.
 Asterix wants to get rid of the new family, but Obelix enjoys their daughter too much to let her go.

 OK, so it does get cleared up a few pages later: